 How COVID Forbearance Affects PSLF

-Federal student loans currently qualify for a payment pause and 0% interest rate through May 1, 2022.
+Federal student loans currently qualify for a payment pause and 0% interest rate through August 31, 2022.
 During this COVID relief period, eligible borrowers may receive credit for qualifying payments toward PSLF.
-Keep in mind, however, that you have to submit a PSLF employer certification form during the forbearance period in order to receive the loan payment credit.
+Keep in mind, however, that you have to submit a PSLF employer certification form during the forbearance period to receive the loan payment credit.

 Borrowers who qualify can also apply for PSLF during the forbearance period, as long as they reach 120 payments.